Linzer Cookies

 jam filled cookies in different shapes cooling on black cookie cooling rack.

-Look at these delicious linzer cookies!
+Look at these delicious Linzer cookies!

 To make this recipe for Linzer cookies, here are the ingredients you’ll need for both the cookies and the filling: